sfigg/commercialization-public/docset/customize/mdm/policy-configuration-service-provider.md

 <a href="" id="experience-allowwindowsspotlightwindowswelcomeexperience"></a>**Experience/AllowWindowsSpotlightWindowsWelcomeExperience**

 <p style="margin-left: 20px">Added in Windows 10, version 1703.
 This policy setting lets you turn off the Windows spotlight Windows welcome experience feature.
-The Windows welcome experience feature introduces onboard users to Windows; for example, launching Microsoft Edge with a web page that highlights new features.
+The Windows welcome experience feature introduces onboard users to Windows; for example, launching Microsoft Edge with a webpage that highlights new features.
 If you enable this policy, the Windows welcome experience will no longer be displayed when there are updates and changes to Windows and its apps.
 If you disable or do not configure this policy, the Windows welcome experience will be launched to inform onboard users about what's new, changed, and suggested.

 <p style="margin-left: 20px">The following list shows the supported values: